-In 2013, VDOT completed a statewide Park & Ride Lot Inventory and Usage Study, which included, but was not limited to, a full-scale audit of all of Virginia’s P&R lots, a new website to help users find P&R lots to use and a compiled list of recommendations for new, expanded or enhanced P&R lots.
+In 2013, VDOT completed a statewide Park and Ride Lot Inventory and Usage Study, which included, but was not limited to, a full-scale audit of all of Virginia’s P&R lots, a new set of web pages to help users find P&R lots to use and a compiled list of recommendations for new, expanded or enhanced P and R lots.

 During this study, it was determined that approximately 75 percent of Virginia’s P&R lot spaces were being used, with some lots not having enough spaces to accommodate all of the demand.
-With a high percentage of the P&R spaces being at or near capacity, VDOT recognized a potential need for additional P&R lots across the state.
+With a high percentage of the P&R spaces being at or near capacity, VDOT recognized a potential need for additional P and R lots across the state.

 In order to provide P&R lots that are conveniently located and feasible for commuters to use, VDOT conducted a data-driven study to determine where investments in P&R facilities are needed throughout Virginia.
 The goal of this effort was to develop a P&R investment strategy for each of VDOT’s nine construction districts.

 The recommended investments range from newly constructed lots, to additional capacity and improvements to safety and visibility at existing lots to make the lots more user-friendly.

-The compiled list of recommendations from the 2013 VDOT Park & Ride Lot Inventory and Usage Study was the starting point for the analysis used in VDOT’s Park & Ride Lot Investment Strategies.
+The compiled list of recommendations from the 2013 VDOT Park and Ride Lot Inventory and Usage Study was the starting point for the analysis used in VDOT’s Park and Ride lot investment strategies.
 The approach, methodology and outcomes of the study are summarized below:

-Goal: To develop a commuter Park & Ride investment strategy for each VDOT construction district to guide funding for demand-management strategies to address congestion in Virginia.
+Goal: To develop a commuter Park and Ride investment strategy for each VDOT construction district to guide funding for demand-management strategies to address congestion in Virginia.

 Step 1: Compile recommendations by VDOT District

-District staff assisted in the further refinement and compilation of Park & Ride recommendations to be considered in the development of the investment strategies.
+District staff assisted in the further refinement and compilation of Park and Ride recommendations to be considered in the development of the investment strategies.
 A total of 140 projects were identified for review and prioritization.
 The recommended projects included the construction of new lots, lot expansions and enhancements to existing lots.

 Step 2: Develop project prioritization process